laidatasciencelab/Cancer_attendances/README.md

 # Impact of the COVID-19 pandemic on healthcare utilisation among patients with cancer: A comprehensive phase-by-phase time-series analysis of over 7.9M attendances from nationwide GPs and hospitals across 28 primary cancers and 10 secondary cancers

 ## How to cite this work
-> Tan YY et al,.
-"Impact of the COVID-19 pandemic on healthcare utilisation among patients with cancer: A comprehensive phase-by-phase time-series analysis of over 7.9M attendances from nationwide GPs and hospitals across 28 primary cancers and 10 secondary cancers" *insert journal* *insert vol*.*insert issue* *(insert year)*. *insert doi*
+> Tan YY, Chang WH, Katsoulis M, Denaxas S, King KC, Cox MP, et al. Impact of the COVID-19 pandemic on health-care use among patients with cancer in England, UK: a comprehensive phase-by-phase time-series analysis across attendance types for 38 cancers.
+The Lancet Digital Health.
+2024 Oct 1;6(10):e691–704.

 ## About the project
 **Background**